 Our Mission: To prevail over cancer, marshaling heart and mind in bold scientific discovery, pioneering prevention, and compassionate care.

-Fox Chase Cancer Center, part of the Temple University Health System – Our commitment to clinical excellence, research expertise, and community health earned us a National Cancer Institute (NCI) designation as one of the first comprehensive cancer centers in the country and one of only 45 in the nation to earn this full designation by the federal government’s principal agency for cancer research and training.
+Fox Chase Cancer Center, part of the Temple University Health System, is committed to clinical excellence, research expertise, and community health.
+These initiatives earned us a National Cancer Institute (NCI) designation as one of the first comprehensive cancer centers in the country and one of only 51 in the nation to earn this full designation by the federal government’s principal agency for cancer research and training.

 At Fox Chase, we diagnose and treat every kind of cancer and offer patients state-of-the-art and best practice treatments as well as clinical trials to cure their cancer.